carter-thaxton/dbf-to-sqlite/README.md

       https://github.com/simonw/dbf-to-sqlite

     Options:
       --version         Show the version and exit.
-      --table TEXT   Table name to use (only valid for single files) -v, --verbose  Show what's going on
+      --table TEXT      Table name to use (only valid for single files) --codepage CPCODE Set codepage for dbf files (e.g. cp1251) -v, --verbose     Show what's going on
       --help            Show this message and exit.

 Example usage: